 Insurance claims against the Council including schools

-Any claims being made via the Claims Portal should be submitted against Stockton on Tees Borough Council under our Portal ID – G00626.
+Any claims being made using the Ministry of Justic Portal should be submitted against Stockton on Tees Borough Council under our Portal ID - G00626.

-As a number of schools have and continue to convert to Academies please check the status of schools via the Find a School webpage.
-Any claims involving Academies should be submitted directly to the school in question.
+A number of schools have converted to Academies, you can check the status of a school on the Find a School webpage.
+Any claims involving Academies should be submitted directly to them.